IN-PERSON ITALIAN LANGUAGE CLASSES

 Britta Jensen has taught Italian at the high school and college level for more than nine years.
 She has an MA in Italian from CUNY, Hunter College and studied at the University of Pescara, Italy.
 She has lived in Torino and Perugia, Italy where she worked as a teacher, translator and interpreter.
 Prior to teaching, she worked at Wine Spectator magazine which specializes in wine, food, travel and lifestyle news.
 She travels to Italy regularly, to all the regions, and considers Italy her second home.
 In her free time, she travels, reads, studies languages, skis, bikes, swims and enjoys the great outdoors.

 Beginner 1.
-Mondays, 7:30 to 9:00 pm, beginning March 26, 2018 through June 4, 2018 (no class on Memorial Day, May 28) (DiMaggio).
+Tuesdays, 7:30 to 9:00 pm, beginning January 11, 2022 through March 15, 2022 (Jensen).
 In this class students with little or no knowledge of Italian will learn to communicate in simple everyday situations.
 Students will study the basic building blocks of the Italian language, including the alphabet, rules of pronunciation, basic syntax, and grammatical structures.
 Topics include subject pronouns, definite and indefinite articles, regular verbs in the present tense, and noun-adjective agreement.
+Required Text: The New Italian Project 1a

-Intermediate 1.
-Tuesdays, 7:30 to 9:00 pm, beginning March 27, 2018 through May 29, 2018 (Jensen).
-In this class students will build upon their prior studies through role plays, listening, reading and writing activities.
-Topics include the imperfect, the past perfect, demonstrative adjectives, “volerci” and “metterci.”
-Required Text: The Italian Project 1b.
+Beginner 2.
+Wednesdays, 6:00 to 7:30 pm, beginning January 12, 2022 through March 16, 2022 (Brunetti).
+In this class students will build upon their existing knowledge while incorporating new vocabulary and grammatical structures through conversation, role plays, listening, reading and writing activities.
+Topics include irregular and modal verbs in the present tense, articulated prepositions, and possessive adjectives.
+Required Text: The New Italian Project 1a

 Intermediate 2.
-Tuesdays, 6:00 to 7:30 pm, beginning March 27, 2018 through May 29, 2018 (Jensen).
-In this class, students will continue to expand their studies of increasingly complex grammatical structures and vocabulary through listening activities, role plays, readings, education videos and written assignments.
+Wednesdays, 7:30 to 9:00 pm, beginning January 12, 2022 through March 16, 2022 (Brunetti).
+In this class students will continue to expand their studies of increasingly complex grammatical structures and vocabulary through listening activities, role plays, readings, education videos and written assignments.
 Topics include direct object pronouns, reflexive verbs and the impersonal form.
-Required Text: The Italian Project 1b.

 Step 1) Ready to Learn?